 Think “Euphoria,” but set in New York City and grounded in realism.
 Unfortunately, “Grand Army” joins a litany of other Netflix Originals to reach an early grave, canceled at just one season; despite this, it’s a must-watch.
 Emotional and raw, the high school-set series follows five teens at one of the largest public schools in Brooklyn, each dealing with various trials and tribulations acutely known to adolescents, including the woes of social media, sexual harassment and navigating identity in a stifling educational environment.
 Follow along as they discover who they are, make terrible decisions and just try to kick back with their friends when the going gets rough.

 When Mike Wheeler (Finn Wolfhard), Dustin Henderson (Gaten Matarazzo) and Lucas Sinclair (Caleb McLaughlin) lose their friend Will Byers (Noah Schnapp) one night after a game of Dungeons and Dragons, they do everything they can to search for him.
 Then they meet Eleven (Millie Bobby Brown) a day later, and they are convinced it’s not a coincidence.
 What follows is not one, not two, but FOUR recurring encounters with an alternate dimension called The Upside Down, that lies beneath their home town of Hawkins, Indiana.
-The final two episodes of Season 4 arrive at the beginning of July, but while you wait there is plenty of plot to catch up on.
-If you’re all caught up, here’s what we know about those last two episodes.
+The final two episodes of Season 4 arrived in July and ended on a whopping cliffhanger for the fifth and final season.